ivy-llc/ivy/docs/partial_source/deep_dive/15_ivy_tests.rst

 Self-Consistent and Explicit Testing
 ------------------------------------

-The hypothesis data generation strategies ensure that we test for arbitrary variations in the function inputs, but this makes it difficult to manually verify ground truth results for each input variation.
+The Hypothesis data generation strategies ensure that we test for arbitrary variations in the function inputs, but this makes it difficult to manually verify ground truth results for each input variation.
 Therefore, we instead opt to test for self-consistency against the same Ivy function with a NumPy backend.
 This is handled by :code:`test_array_function`, which is a helper function most unit tests defer to.